firefoxfoxthrot/developer-web-site/_pages/envelope.md

-Blockchain Commons is currently working with multiple companies on the development and deployment of Gordian Envelopes via regular biweekly meetings; [contact us](mailto:team@blockchaincommons.com) if you'd like to be involved.
-Envelope is also on the experimental track as an [Informational Draft for the IETF](https://blockchaincommons.github.io/WIPs-IETF-draft-envelope/draft-mcnally-envelope.html).
+Blockchain Commons is currently working with multiple companies on the development and deployment of Gordian Envelopes via regular biweekly meetings; [contact us](mailto:team@blockchaincommons.com) if you'd like to be involved or just [subscribe to our announcement-only list for the Gordian Developers meetings](https://www.blockchaincommons.com/subscribe/).
+Envelope is also on the experimental track as an
+[Informational Draft for the IETF](https://blockchaincommons.github.io/WIPs-IETF-draft-envelope/draft-mcnally-envelope.html).
 Further, ongoing discussions are occurring with the W3C Credentials